timelinez/timelinez.github.io/README.md

 # Features yet to add (contributions welcome)

-1. InfiniScroll
-1. Zoom in / zoom out
+1. Markdown Links - both "Drill in" to another timeline, and to regular pages (see JDK death)
 1. Live bookmarkable URL - as you move up and down the timeline, the URL changes to allow you to send that to someone else and they get to the same page.
 1. Hive off "full text" to separate markdown page.
 This is the hover over function.
 1. Add other navigation features.
 1. Show local rendering of date and time - e.g. 25th December 2018 2:05PM
 1. Show similar date/time entries from smushing into eah other
+1. InfiniScroll
+1. Zoom in / zoom out